fodorbalint/PathMaker/readme0.md

 If we look at 4 distance: It is true that if the area is 1W and we step forward, only one white field remains on the border, but we can also exit immediately, leaving a 3-long border line and a 0W area.
 Then, the area can be entered at the second white and exited at the last black.

-The next stop is similar in concept (Square 4 x 2 C-Shape and Square 4 x 2 Area): When we exit the first area, there are two close obstacles on either side:
+The next stop is similar in concept (Square 4&nbsp;x&nbsp;2 C-Shape and Square 4&nbsp;x&nbsp;2 Area): When we exit the first area, there are two close obstacles on either side:

 <img align="top" src="References/rules/9_old/Square 4 x 2 C-Shape.svg" width="5" /><img align="top" src="References/spacer.svg" width="1" /><img align="top" src="References/rules/9_old/Square 4 x 2 Area.svg" width="5" />